Nueva Esparta: Demographics

-Its density exceeds the national average and is one of the highest in the country, due to a constant population growth since the 40s, only slowed by the decline in birth from the 60s.
+Its density exceeds the national average and is one of the highest in the country, due to constant population growth since the 40s, only slowed by the decline in birth from the 60s.
 Particularly, the decree of Free Port, promulgated in 1971, caused a drastic increase in immigration.
 Most of the population is grouped in the municipalities most closely associated with the commercial activity emanating from tourism.
-The Mariño Municipality, for example, concentrates more than 23.7% of the entity's inhabitants, and its capital, Porlamar, is the largest economic center on the island of Margarita.
+The Mariño Municipality, for example, concentrates more than 23.7% of the State's inhabitants, and its capital, Porlamar, is the largest economic center on the island of Margarita.
 It is followed in importance by the municipalities García and Maneiro, which are neighbors of Porlamar, a city that, given the physical impossibility of continuing to grow, has expanded towards them.
 Other important populations are Villa Rosa, Pampatar, San Juan Bautista, La Asunción, Paraguachí, Juangriego and El Pilar (Los Robles).

 Statistics according to the 2001 census: